Community and Justice Services

 Trauma-informed practice is a strengths-based approach that focuses on safety, relationship, choice, collaboration and empowerment as well as respect for diversity.
 It supports community and justice workers to understand how the experiences of clients may shape the ways in which they engage in the system.
 Students develop trauma-informed case management and advocacy.
 Student management which is a collaborative process of assessment, planning, systems navigation, and care coordination.
 They also develop advocacy skills and develop an understanding of how learning appropriate Legislation can assist with this process.

-Pre-requisites: COR1919 and COR1960
+Pre-requisites: COR1919 AND COR1960

 COR1805 Land-Based Social Justice Education